WallStreetMojo

 Example #3

-Mr. Rollins has received the lump sum amount in the form of the lottery.
+Mr. Rollins has received the lump sum amount from the lottery.
 He is a risk-averse person and believes in low risk and high return.
-He approaches a financial advisor, and the advisor tells him that he is the wrong myth of low risk and high returns.
-Then Mr. Rollins accepts that he doesn’t like risk, and low-risk investment with a low return will do.
+He approaches a financial advisor, and the advisor tells him he is the wrong myth of low risk and high returns.
+Then Mr. Rollins accepts that he doesn’t like risk, and a low-risk investment with a low return will do.
 The advisor gives him two investment options, and the details of them are below:

 Yield to Maturity Formula Example 3